Spectral gap for stochastic energy exchange model with nonuniformly positive rate function

-Here, we use the idea developed by Caputo in \cite{Ca08} and generalize it.
-First, remind a well know equivalent characterization of the spectral gap of a generator $\mathcal{L}$ in $L^2(\nu)$ as the largest constant $\lambda$ that the inequality
+\begin{pf*}{Proof of Proposition~\ref{prop:compm2m}} Here, we use the idea developed by Caputo in \cite{Ca08} and generalize it.
+First, recall a well-known equivalent characterization of the spectral gap of a generator $\mathcal{L}$ in $L^2(\nu)$ as the largest constant $\lambda$ such that the inequality

 holds for all $f \in L^2(\nu)$.
-Then, by the Schwarz's inequality, we have
+Then, by Schwarz's inequality, we have

 Now, we have